-The fun part will be listening to Obama birthers explain why their man Ted is different than Obama.
+The fun part of all of this will be listening to Obama birthers explain why their man Ted is different than Obama.
 Where is Ted Cruz’s birth certificate?
 His naturalization papers?
-How, exactly did he become a US citizen so easily, when (as I’ve pointed out before) it took me years to get the government to admit I was a citizen, even when I had two parents who were both from the US?
+How, exactly did he become a US citizen so easily, when (as I’ve pointed out in the linked article above) it took me years to get the government to admit I was a citizen, even when I had two parents who were both from the US?

 No, I’m not kidding.
 I want an explanation before I accept that the man can even run for President.
-I’m will grant he is a US citizen because of his mother’s citizenship if he wants to claim US citizenship.
+He is a US citizen because of his mother’s citizenship if he wants to claim US citizenship.
 US law, if not clear, is pretty definitive on that point.
 That in no way means that the Constitution allows that either of us, born in similar situations, can serve as President.
 That is up to the SCOTUS to decide.

 Once that question is answered, then we can get to the even bigger question; Does Ted Cruz have the mental capability to serve as President of the United States and not manage to start World War 3 within a few minutes of taking the oath?
 I actually think that question is marginally more important.

 Now, I’m sorry Google, but American is not a nationality.
 A Brazilian native is also an American.
 American is a hemispherical status, not a national status.
 Ted Cruz’s nationality is actually in question here.
 He was born a Canadian.
 From his father he might have had the right to claim citizenship in Cuba.
 He definitely would be granted citizenship in the US from his mother’s citizenship, if he applied.